-Theoretical knowledge is applied in the clinical lab setting.
-Emphasis is on developing skill in assisting with restorative procedures and manipulating dental materials.
-Additional lab hours required.
+Clinical Applications I addresses applications of theoretical knowledge to a clinical laboratory setting.
+Emphasis is on developing skills in assisting with restorative procedures and manipulating dental materials.

-Corequisites: DA 143, DA 157 and DA 165.
+Corequisites: DA 143, DA 157, DA 161 and DA 165.

 Prerequisites: DA 144, current enrollment in Dental Assisting program and Reading Proficiency.